BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 ## Introduction

 JavaScript is a programming language that allows us to implement complex functionalities on web pages and was initially created to “make web pages alive”.

+It was  created by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich) in 1995.
+It's official name and specification is [ECMAScript](http://en.wikipedia.org/wiki/ECMAScript).

 Today, JavaScript can execute not only in the browser, but also on the server, or actually on any device that has a special program called the [JavaScript engine](https://en.wikipedia.org/wiki/JavaScript_engine).
 The programs in Javascript are called scripts cause they can be written right in a web page’s HTML and run automatically as the page loads.

 Scripts are provided and executed as plain text.
 They don’t need special preparation or compilation to run.